AAG1201/Audio_Declip/README.md

     --dynamic 0
 ```

-The declipped outputs and evaluation metrics (SNR, SDR, PESQ, etc.) will be saved in `custom_output/`.
+The declipped outputs and evaluation metrics (SDR, PESQ, etc.) will be saved in `custom_output/`.

 ---